Markus Reich: Early life and education

+Family

-In 1879 he married a woman named Emma, who along with her sister Anna helped educating the deaf children, and with her they had a son they named Felix Reich.
-In 1919 Felix takes over directorship of his father’s school of the deaf and while in control he authored numerous publications for the Union of German Teachers of the Deaf (pg133).
-Then 1926 Association of Former Students of the Institution established a publication called The Link.
+In 1879 he married a woman named Emma, who along with her sister Anna helped educate the deaf children, and with Emma they had a son they named Felix Reich.
+In 1919 Felix takes over directorship of his father’s school of the Deaf and while in control he authored numerous publications for the Union of German Teachers of the Deaf (pg.
+133).
+Then in 1926 Association of Former Students of the Institution established a publication called The Link.

 Felix Reich

-As the son of Emma and Markus Reich Felix took over the institution in 1919.
+As the son of Emma and Markus Reich, Felix took over the institution in 1919.
 Felix overcame Germany's postwar inflation and kept the school afloat.
-In 1931 to 1931 he reached 59 students.
+In 1931 he reached 59 students.

 In either 1938 or 1939 Nazi soldiers arrested Felix in front of the whole school assembly.
 He was then imprisoned in Sachsenhausen, but was then inexplicably released and returned to the school.
-He then managed to arrange safe passage for himself and 10 of his school children on the kindertransport to England.
+He then managed to arrange safe passage for himself and 10 of his school children on the Kindertransport to England.
 With them was an 11 year old girl who was not a pupil at the school and who was not Jewish: she was the Aryan daughter of one of the teachers at the school.

 The 10 Jewish children were sent to the Residential Jewish School for the Deaf in Nightingale Road, Balham, London.

 Felix Reich was subsequently interned on the Isle of Man.

 After the war he remained in England but did not maintain contact with any of the children he saved.

 He died in Manchester in 1964.